ossf/wg-dei/YouTube_SOP.md

 # Standard Operating Procedure (SOP) for Managing and Maintaining YouTube Videos

 ## Purpose
-This SOP outlines the process for managing YouTube videos for the DEI Working Group to ensure content is current, optimized for SEO, and effectively promoted through social media.
+This SOP outlines the process for managing YouTube videos for the BEAR Working Group to ensure content is current, optimized for SEO, and effectively promoted through social media.

 ## Workflow Overview
 1. **Upload Video**